wolfcito/goat/typescript/examples/virtuals-game/viem/README.md

-# Vercel AI with viem Example
+# GAME with viem Example

 ## Setup